-It’s that time of year again—the weather is starting to cool down, the first leaves are beginning to change colors, and our news feeds are filled with smiling children toting backpacks for the first time.
+It’s that time of year again—changing leaves and cooler weather are on the horizon and our news feeds are filled with smiling children toting backpacks for the first time.
 While this seems like a beautiful scene, it often quickly devolves into the dreaded “homework battle” for parents and students alike.
 Is there any way to avoid this struggle that often continues well into high school?

 Thankfully, the answer is “yes”!